 During the winter season, the park offers tours of the hidden nuclear missile base

 I’d been visiting Everglades National Park for 35 years and until a few years ago, I had never experienced one of its unique sights – the historic Nike missile site whose mission was to be ready to fire a nuclear missile in the next 15 minutes.

-The Nike missile site in Everglades National Park is hidden deep within the park and has only been open to the public for a few years.
+The Nike missile site in Everglades National Park is hidden deep within the park and has only been open to the public for a decade.
 In 2012, as part of the 50th anniversary of the Cuban Missile Crisis, the park unveiled an actual Nike Hercules missile that was carefully restored by students from Baker Aviation.

 For lovers of history, folks who remember the Cold War or aviation fans, the Nike missile site tour is a fascinating trip back in time, available only during the winter season.

 In November 2023, seasonal tours start on Veterans Day, Nov.
 11, which is a free day at the park with a tour at 2 p.m.
 Then tours are given weekends in November at 2 p.m.